-Where does the sales cycle truly being?
+Where does the sales cycle truly begin?
 Is it when a prospective buyer has called in to enquire?
 The first email your sales team has sent?
 Or is it built up over time with the various interactions and experiences with your brand, even online?
 Here we’ve taken a look at the opportunities that “digital touchpoints” provide businesses to leave impressions on their market, ultimately leading to a fuller sales funnel.

 What is a digital Touchpoint:

 A touchpoint can be defined as any way a buyer interacts with a business, whether it be person-to-person, through a website, or any form of communication.
 When buyers interact with a business, it gives them an opportunity to compare their prior perceptions of the business and form an opinion.

 When a customer decides to purchase a product / service, the sales people are one of many touch points that are in use to bridge the communication gap between company and customer.

 The Brand Touchpoint Wheel displays the various ways in which consumers interact with an organisation’s brand, creating higher brand education (or presence).
 Brand touchpoint segments can be split into pre-purchase, purchase experience and post-purchase experience; and these all help influence a buyer’s purchasing decision.

 “Purchase Experience” is the point in the buying process that converts the prospective customer into actually buying if they see the benefits are great enough.

 The Brand Touchpoint Wheel demonstrates that the sales force is a large contributor in this experience, as it leaves the buyer feeling either satisfied or dissatisfied with the process.

 A sales person also has the ability to impart knowledge and provide crucial brand experience.
 It is another form of marketing that can drastically improve the brand perception when done right.

 Providing quality content on your website / blog to be shared across digital channels offers ample opportunity for community engagement, whilst improving the perception of your brand.